agiledev-students-fall2024/4-final-project-bite-buddy/front-end/README.md

+## Frontend Deployment
+Bite Buddy is deployed using CI/CD.
+The frontend is [hosted on Vercel](https://4-final-project-bite-buddy-digital-ocean.vercel.app/).
+Any changes made to the [forked repository](https://github.com/ebc5802/4-final-project-bite-buddy-digital-ocean/) will be automatically reflected in the deployed backend.

-# Getting Started with Create React App
+# Getting Started with Create React App (Running Locally)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).